lakshmannarendra/YtChat-AiAgent/README.md

-# YtChat – YouTube Video AI Chatbot
+# YtChat – YouTube Video AI AGENT

 This project lets you chat with an AI about any YouTube video.
 It uses two Gemini AIs: one for analyzing video transcripts, and one for summarizing answers for users.